alindl/solarized-everything/README.md

 ## Ranger

 Find your `rc.conf` file.
 It's probably in `~/.config/ranger/rc.conf`.
+If it isn't, do a `ranger --copy-config=all` to make them.
 Look for this line(around line number 100): `set colorscheme default`
 or whatever theme is chosen instead of `default` and change it to
 `set colorscheme solarized`